enokidotsite/panel/readme.md

 This (*pre-alpha*) starter-kit is an example of how you might structure an Enoki site.
 It includes [content](#content) and a [design](#site).
 It's a bit like the [Kirby](https://github.com/getkirby/starterkit) starter-kit, but built entirely in javascript and uses [Choo](https://github.com/choojs/choo) for the front-end.

+## Example

+The starter-kit generates a static website.
+Take a [look at the output](https://enoki-starterkit-jkm.hashbase.io/).

 ## Sections

 - [Usage](#usage)